- Current students

 New Zealand Qualifications (NZQA)

 iStudent Complaints, an independent dispute resolutions scheme established by the New Zealand Government, also offers support.
-The scheme ensures quick and easy settlement of contractual and financial disputes between International Students and their education providers.
+The scheme helps settle contractual and financial disputes between International Students and their education providers in a timely, cost-effective, and fair manner.
 For more information, call 0800 00 66 78 or visit their website.

 There are a number of other agencies that may be able to help you: